chinmaygarde/flutter_doxygen/README.md

 For Doxygen Docs, see the [Flutter Engine Doxygen Docbot](https://github.com/chinmaygarde/flutter_docbot).

-Updates are triggered manually but updating the .landmines file.
+Updates are triggered manually by updating the .landmines file.